MichaelCade/90DaysOfDevOps/Days/day36.md

 - Flexible
 - Safe & Secure

-Unlike the Client-Server version control model, each developer downloads the the source repository meaning everything.
-History of commits, all the branches etc. etc.
+Unlike the Client-Server version control model, each developer downloads the source repository meaning everything.
+History of commits, all the branches etc.

 ![](Images/Day36_Git16.png)